Human rights in South Korea: Criminal justice system

 The law prohibits arbitrary arrest and detention, and the government generally observes these prohibitions.
 However, the National Security Act grants the authorities broad powers to detain, arrest, and imprison persons who commit acts the government views as intended to endanger the "security of the state."
-Critics continued to call for reform or abolishment of the law, contending that its provisions did not define prohibited activity clearly.
+Critics continued to call for reform or the abolishment of the law, contending that its provisions did not define prohibited activity clearly.
 The Ministry of Justice (MOJ) maintained that the courts had established legal precedents for strict interpretation of the law that preclude arbitrary application.
 The number of NSL investigations and arrests has dropped significantly in recent years.

 In 2008, authorities arrested 16 persons and prosecuted another 27 persons for alleged NSL violations.
 Of those prosecuted, four were found guilty; the remaining 23 were on trial as of year's end.
-In August authorities indicted a secondary school teacher on charges of violating the NSL for distributing materials related to the May 1980 Kwangju uprising.
-At the end of the year he was awaiting trial without physical detention.
-In another case four members of a nongovernmental organization (NGO) were detained and charged in September with illegal contact with Democratic People's Republic of Korea (DPRK or North Korea) agents and distribution of North Korean press material for the purpose of exalting DPRK leader Kim Jong Il.
+In August, authorities indicted a secondary school teacher on charges of violating the NSL for distributing materials related to the May 1980 Kwangju uprising.
+At the end of the year, he was awaiting trial without being physically detained.
+In another case, four members of a nongovernmental organization (NGO) were detained and charged in September with illegal contact with Democratic People's Republic of Korea (DPRK or North Korea) agents and distribution of North Korean press material for the purpose of exalting DPRK leader Kim Jong Il.
 The NGO claimed the government used falsehoods against the four and filed a defamation claim for damages.
-At year's end the four were in detention awaiting trial, and the defamation claim had not been settled.
+At year's end, the four were in detention awaiting trial, and the defamation claim had not been settled.

-In November 2007 a university professor found guilty of violating the NSL and sentenced in 2006 to two years in prison lost his final appeal.
+In November 2007, a university professor found guilty of violating the NSL and, in 2006, sentenced to two years in prison, lost his final appeal.

 An Amnesty International (AI) report alleged there were arbitrary arrests of bystanders on at least three occasions during demonstrations against President Lee Myung-bak in Seoul between May and September.
 Those arrested were detained and released.
 The Korean National Police Agency (KNPA) stated that police followed the requirements of the law in responding to the demonstrations.
 The MOJ reported that official investigations had not confirmed any instances of arbitrary arrest as of year's end.

 A particular incident of the South Korean government abusing human rights is the unjust arrest of Jeong Weon-seop for a child rape incident on September 27, 1972.
 The Supreme Court of Korea pardoned Jeong on October 27, 2011, based on unreliable evidence and illegal police procedures used at that time.